AndreasKlophmann/k8s-workshop/8-ingress.md

 # Introduction

-Now we got our service running in the cluster, we can curl it using the service name and the port inside a one-of running pod
+Now we got our service running in the cluster, we can curl it using the service name and the port inside a one-of running pod.

 ```
 $ k run -it --rm --restart=Never testing --image=cfmanteiga/alpine-bash-curl-jq bash